Ruby on Rails IDE

 RubyMine supports syntax and error highlighting for YAML files and helps you comfortably edit internationalization property files (*.yml).

-The console provides syntax highlighting, commands history using Up/Down arrow buttons.
+- The console provides syntax highlighting, and a command history which can be browsed with Up/Down arrow keys.

 - You can configure the console colors and fonts in Settings | Editor | Colors & Fonts.